bbleckel/MAXSAT-2017/README.txt

 GA & PBIL MAXSAT
-By: Jasper Houston, Dylan Parsons and Bo Bleckel Nature Inspired Computation - CSCI 3445
+By: Bo Bleckel, Jasper Houston, and Dylan Parsons Nature Inspired Computation - CSCI 3445
 Bowdoin College

 This program solves satisfiability problems using evolutionary algorithms.
 	The main.cpp file deals with executing the file and parsing the command line arguments.
 	The command line arguments are as follows, in the order presented:

 For running Genetic Algorithm:
 	file_name    = path of file from which to read (string)